The richly decorated building, shown above and in the next two images was built single handedly by Antonio Montañez.

 Life and works

-Montañez was born in El Valdés in 1951.
+Montanez was born in El Valdés in 1951.
 At the age of 19 he started working as a carpenter.
-In the marriage he entered into in 1976, he would have two children.
+He married in 1976 and the couple would have two children.

 His carpentry workshop grew into a large company of 2000 m2 in the field of furniture and kitchen furnishings, located in Alhaurin de la Torre and named Cocinas Montañez.
 It had more than 40 employees in 1990.
-However, due to the credit crisis, which arose in the summer of 2007 and reached a peak in the autumn of 2008, Montañez had to sell his company to be able to pay the employees.
+However, due to the credit crisis in 2008. he had to sell his company to be able to pay the employees.

 From 2011 to 2019 he was Councilor for Culture in the municipality of Moclinejo.